 This module is a survey of three distinct yet related forces – business, government and technology – in the context of emerging economies.
 Each of these forces individually plays an important role in how emerging economies are striving to grow while controlling inequality and ensuring sustainability.
 Increasingly these forces also interact with each other in both positive and negative, predictable and unanticipated ways.

 This course includes case studies pertaining to the role of business, government and technology in emerging markets.
 By engaging in discussion on such issues we develop a perspective in which to analyse such issues.
 We familiarise ourselves with key concepts and opposing arguments that are often overlooked in popular media.

 Selected papers, book chapters, case studies and actual government or industry briefings on the role of business, government and technology in emerging markets are analysed and discussed.
-The course takes an interdisciplinary perspective and helps you develop your research skills, as well as helping you formulate and inform policy on these topics.
+The course takes an interdisciplinary perspective and helps students develop their research skills, as well as formulate and inform policy on these topics.
 Having completed the course, you should be able to knowledgeably review and evaluate high quality academic and policy briefing papers on topics related to business, government and technology in emerging economies.

 The module focuses on social cost benefit analysis (CBA) of policy and the econometrics of policy evaluation.
 The first half of the course covers how to do the analysis – evaluation of outputs, inputs and their discounting – looking at how to handle risk and distributional issues within the analysis and going on to examine a number of case studies.

 The second half focuses on applied econometric methods that are used in evaluating the impacts of programmes/policies.
 Through case studies students are equipped with a clear understanding of the data requirements, assumptions, and types of conclusions that can be drawn from i) randomised and natural experiments, ii) difference-in-difference analysis, iii) regression discontinuity design approaches, and iv) instrumental variable estimation.